mariibella/lessons-learned/how-to-get-started-with-software-development.md

 With personas and user stories defined, specify the user requirements and what each action necessitates and returns.
 Create a rough picture of the product on one platform first, before planning to build for all platforms (i.e. desktop before mobile).
 Low-fidelity prototypes will allow for nimbleness to shift strategies at this early stage.
 Even with this gameplan laid out, the team should assess the general risks of launching, specifically in terms of competition, ability to deliver the product as specified to the user (i.e. execution risk), and ability to finance the entire operation in the short-term (before raising money).
+This is a good step-by-step approach for creating user stories under an agile approach: http://www.agilemodeling.com/artifacts/userStory.htm